 When personal business interests are to be transferred at death, the terms of such transfer should be integrated with the client’s overall estate plan in order to minimize intra-family disputes and to protect the beneficiaries.
 Estate planning for business interests also includes consideration and implementation of special tax provisions intended to reduce or defer income tax, capital gains tax and estate tax.

 One of the most critical issues in business succession planning is the process by which an interest in the business will be valued at the time of its subsequent transfer.
 In evaluating the appropriate method, we consider the specific purpose of the contemplated transfer as well as the future feasibility of the process.
 We work closely with appraisers and related valuation experts during both the planning stage and after the transfer.
-Having certified public accountants on board at MH Accounting, we also advise our clients in connection with the reporting of their transfers on gift and estate tax returns.
+We also advise our clients in connection with the reporting of their transfers on gift and estate tax returns.

 *Martindale-Hubbell’s AV peer review rating is the highest-rated category an attorney can achieve in the areas of legal skills and ethical standards.
 AV is a registered certification mark of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.